Extension from Precoloured Sets of Edges: Planar Graphs

 \subsection{Proof of Theorem~\ref{thm:planar}}

-The statement of Theorem~\ref{thm:planar} is true for graphs with maximum degree~$17$ and exactly~$17$ edges.
+If~$G$ is not connected, then we extend the edge-colouring one component at a time.
+The colouring of a component~$C$ with $\Delta(C)\le16$ can be extended using the results on lines 1\,--\,3 of Table~\ref{tab:planar}.
+Next, the statement of Theorem~\ref{thm:planar} is true for graphs with maximum degree~$17$ and exactly~$17$ edges.
 We use induction on $E(G)$, and proceed with the induction step.
-We may easily assume that~$G$ is connected with at least~$18$ vertices, since $\Delta\ge17$.
+So we may assume that~$G$ is connected and has at least~$18$ vertices, since $\Delta\ge17$.
 Let~$M$ be a precoloured matching.

 We first observe that